Félix Malu wa Kalenga

 Félix Malu wa Kalenga (September 22, 1936 — April 22, 2011) was a Congolese emeritus professor of Nuclear Physics and a scientist.
 He was a founding member of the Third World Academy of Science (TWAS).
 He was a professor at Lovanium University and a Dean of the Polytechnic Faculty of the University of Kinshasa.
 He was also a commissioner of the general commission for atomic energy (CGEA) in the DRC and a director general of the regional center for nuclear studies in Kinshasa.

 Early life and education

 Malu was born on September 22, 1936, in Boma, Congo.
-He obtained his Bsc Electrical and Electronics from Lovanium University in 1962.
-He obtained his MSc in the University of California, Berkeley, US, in 1963 and 1969, he bagged his doctorate degree in applied sciences at the Catholic University of Louvain.
+He obtained a BSc in Electrical Engineering and Electronics from Lovanium University in 1962.
+He obtained his MSc at the University of California, Berkeley, in 1963 and in 1969, he earned his doctorate degree in applied sciences at the Université catholique de Louvain.

 Career

 Academic career

 He was a professor at the Faculty of Applied Sciences at the University of Kinshasa, Democratic Republic of the Congo (DRC); he became the dean of the institution in 1970 and in 2000 he became an emeritus professor.